top of page

 • Minimum viable product

-• Used servo-released butane refill cartridge and electric lighter as a basic flamethrower, unable to deal significant damage
+• Used servo-released butane refill cartridge and electric lighter as a basic flamethrower

-• Titanium wedge configuration and AR500 wedgelet configuration
+• Titanium wedge configuration and thin AR500 wedgelet configuration

 Clyde_V1-removebg-preview.png